Iran says six-month extension of nuclear talks may be necessary

 "It's still too early to judge whether an extension will be needed.
 This hope still exists that we will be able to reach a final agreement by the end of the six months on July 20."

-The No. 2 U.S. diplomat, Deputy Secretary of State Bill Burns, and Under Secretary of State Wendy Sherman, the primary U.S. negotiator with Iran, met an Iranian delegation led by Araqchi in Geneva on Thursday.
+The United States said on Saturday it would send its No. 2 diplomat, Deputy Secretary of State Bill Burns, and Under Secretary of State Wendy Sherman, the primary U.S. negotiator with Iran, to Geneva to meet a delegation led by Araqchi.

-U.S. State Department deputy spokeswoman Marie Harf said the "wide-ranging" session ran for over five hours.
-"They will reconvene tomorrow morning and expect to meet all day," she told reporters in Washington, as part of consultations before the next round of Vienna negotiations scheduled for June 16-20.
+Burns led secret U.S.-Iranian negotiations that helped yield an interim nuclear agreement between Iran and the major powers on Nov.
+24, allaying fears of a wider Middle East war.

-Araqchi, speaking later to the Iranian student news agency ISNA, described the atmosphere of Monday's talks with the Americans as "positive and constructive".
+U.S. State Department deputy spokeswoman Marie Harf said the U.S. and Iranian delegations met for over five hours in Geneva for what she described as "wide-ranging discussions".
+"They will reconvene tomorrow morning and expect to meet all day," she told reporters in Washington, adding that the consultations were taking place ahead of the next round of Vienna negotiations scheduled for June 16-20.

 "THE PLACE WE WANT TO BE"